mg86837242/high-street-gym-v4-client/README.md

 ## 2. Deployment

-For the deployed version of this web app, visit: http://www.highstreetgymdemo.space/
+For deployed version of this web app, visit: http://www.highstreetgymdemo.space/

 Technologies used for deployment includes but not limited to: